andrewmd5/hako/README.md

 ## What makes it fast?

 Hako is a fork of [PrimJS](https://github.com/lynx-family/primjs), which in sythentic benchmarks shows performance gains of 28% over QuickJS.
-Compiling to WebAssembly has no noticable impact on performance as the amazing JIT compilers of JavaScriptCore/Bun, V8/NodeJS, and Wasmtime allow code to run at near-native speeds.
+Compiling to WebAssembly has no noticeable impact on performance as the amazing JIT compilers of JavaScriptCore/Bun, V8/NodeJS, and Wasmtime allow code to run at near-native speeds.
 You can enable profiling in Hako to see how your code is performing.

 Here's a simple string concatenation benchmark comparing Hako to QuickJS and QuickJS-NG: